Navigating the World of DOMS – Delayed Onset Muscle Soreness

 Muscle strains are typically classified into three grades based on the severity of the injury.
 If the first one is the necessary evil, the second and especially the third are steps beyond your needs and health:

-• Grade 1 (The Good): Mild muscle strain involving microscopic tears in a few muscle fibers.
+- Grade 1 (The Good): Mild muscle strain involving microscopic tears in a few muscle fibers.
 You’ll feel mild pain and a slight loss of strength in the affected muscle, they will be tender to the touch, and it may occur swelling in the affected area.

-• Grade 2 (The Bad): Moderate muscle strain involving more extensive tears to more muscle fibers.
+This one makes you stronger and does not have the dark sides of the character like other ones. - Grade 2 (The Bad): Moderate muscle strain involving more extensive tears to more muscle fibers.
 You’ll feel moderate pain and some loss of strength in the affected muscle.
 There will be tenderness but also may occur bruising.
 Pay attention, if the last one because it’s a sign of serious muscle tearing.

-• Grade 3 (The Ugly): Severe muscle strain involving complete tearing of the muscle fibers.
+This one is the less evil but may get worse if you underestimate it. - Grade 3 (The Ugly): Severe muscle strain involving complete tearing of the muscle fibers.
 This leads to severe pain and complete loss of strength in the affected muscle.
 There will be severe swelling and bruising in the affected area and for sure tenderness to touch.

 You don’t want to meet it at all.